This recipe for Homemade Lentil Soup is an Italian classic. It’s a delicious, warming vegetarian soup that’s perfect for lunch or dinner.

 - 1 teaspoon ground cumin

-- 6 celery stalks, chopped
+- 6 celery stalks chopped

-- 3 carrots, sliced
+- 3 carrots sliced

-- 6 cups chicken or vegetable stock
+- 6 cups vegetable stock or chicken for a non-vegitarian option

 - 1 (14 oz) can crushed or chopped tomatoes with juice